cisco/mindmeld/docs/source/userguide/domain_classifier.rst

    >>> my_features['bag-of-words']['lengths'] = [1, 2, 3]

 We can also add more :ref:`supported features <domain_features>`.
-Suppose that our domains are such that the natural language patterns at the start or the end of a query can be highly indicative of one domain or another.
+Suppose that our domains are such that the natural language patterns at the start or the end of a query are highly indicative of one domain or another.
 To capture this, we extract the leading and trailing phrases of different lengths — known as *edge n-grams* — from the query.
 The code below adds the new ``'edge-ngrams'`` feature to the existing :data:`my_features` dictionary.

 .. code-block:: python